Particular/docs.particular.net/samples/fullduplex/sample.md

 ## Code walk-through

 ### Messages

-Look at the messages the `Shared` project:
+Look at the messages in the `Shared` project:

 snippet: RequestMessage

 snippet: ResponseMessage

 The two classes here implement the NServiceBus `IMessage` interface, indicating that they are messages.
-The only thing these classes have are properties, each with both get and set access.
+The only thing these classes have are properties, each with get and set access.
 The `RequestDataMessage` is sent from the client to the server, and the `DataResponseMessage` replies from the server to the client.

 ### Client

-The client console has a input loop that does the following
+The client console has an input loop:

 snippet: ClientLoop